 Other factors to consider, depending on your needs are; support services available including counselling, careers advice, the variety of clubs and campus activities on offer, sport and recreation facilities etc.

 Do I need to change my career plans if I don’t get into my preferred course?

 Do not let an unexpected ATAR necessarily change your plans.
 There are often multiple pathways to your desired outcome so be informed.
 As most students are aware, tertiary institutions typically offer designated and well published ‘pathways’ into most undergraduate degrees.
 This might include Foundation programs, Diplomas, Associate Degrees, Certificates and so on.
 Keep in mind you may receive a second round or supplementary offer or receive a subject bonus.
 Why not compare similar courses at other universities, even interstate.
 Is attending a regional campus an option?
 The same course at the same university often has a significantly lower ATAR at a regional campus.

 Ultimately, if you need assistance, don’t just rely on online resources even though they are very useful.
 Who can help?
 University course coordinators or careers staff, your school careers adviser, current students or graduates of the course, people working in the occupation you are interested in, parents and friends.
 Industry associations governing professions can be a great resource too.
 They are a terrific source of information.

-Helen is a qualified careers practitioner, writer and professional member of the Career Development Association of Australia.
+Helen is a qualified careers coach, writer and professional member of the Career Development Association of Australia.
 She has over two decades’ experience working in senior education and career program management roles, particularly within the tertiary sector where she has assisted many students.
 She now runs her own careers consulting practice in the SE suburbs of Melbourne, Career Confident where she helps many secondary and tertiary students and adults.
 She has two teenage children, one in year 11 and another at University.